yauritux/temporal-batch-poc/README.md

 This project is a **Temporal** proof‑of‑concept that:

-- Reads a CSV of users (dummy-data/users.csv).
+- Activities for I/O: Reads a CSV of users (dummy-data/users.csv).
 I generated this file with 1000 users using [this](https://mockaroo.com/?spm=a2ty_o01.29997173.0.0.606ec921SiarAB) tool.
-- Chunks the records.
+- Chunking: Chunks the records.
-- Calls a mock HTTP enrichment API for each user.
+- Data Processing (Enrichment) with Network Call: Calls a mock HTTP enrichment API for each user.
-- Saves enriched chunks to JSON files under `/tmp`.
+- I/O Operation: Saves enriched chunks to JSON files under `/tmp`.
 - Uses **child workflows**, **activities**, **retries**, and **heartbeats**.

 For detailed design notes and lessons learned, see